 - Political, legislative or regulatory change.
 For example, new regulation increasing your costs or requiring product redesign.

 - Economic trends.
-For example, lower exchange rates reducing your income from overseas.
+For example, rising inflation.

 - Social developments.
 For example, consumer demands for 'environmentally-friendly' products.